Nayan

 In the morning is reft by dawnbeams come thief

 Through blueing air.
-I spied from my tent the
+Then espied from my tent the

-Strength of the crew there arrayed against me
+Strength of the crew that there arrayed against me

 Men not fewer than stars in the celestial dome